| Name: Kimberly Alvarenga

 The Ocean Avenue Corridor Design Study is a good example of city departments working collaboratively for the common goal of making Ocean Avenue a safe, clean, accessible pedestrian/bicycle/ transit hub.
 The Planning Department was the lead agency but they worked closely with Department of Public Works and Municipal Transportation Agency.
 Streetscape improvements will be made using Prop B, Road and Repaving and Streets Safety Bond measure which was approved by voters in 2011.
 Building on previous studies, it is an example of planning at its best.
 [RESPONSE TRUNCATED]

 2. As San Francisco becomes a more expensive city to live in, we know that biking provides an affordable and sustainable way to get around.
-To increase access to bikes, the SF Bicycle Coalition organizes and leads Community Bike Builds.
+To increase access to bikes, the SF Bicycle Coalition organizes and leads the Bike it Forward program.
 We reclaim unclaimed and abandoned bikes from the SFMTA, BART, the SFPD and other agencies, which are then repaired with the help of our volunteers.
 Neighborhood residents sign up with our partner organizations in advance to participate and receive a bike.
 As Supervisor, do you support this program and its expansion?

 3. Do you agree that biking is an affordable mode of transportation?

 If “Yes,” what would you do as Supervisor to increase biking in your District?